The Pandemic’s Echo: A Population-Based Assessment of MMR Rates and Associated Factors in the Wake of COVID-19

 Methods

-We collect county-level MMR vaccination rates for kindergarten children from 2017 – 2024 for 2,266 U.S. counties, evaluate coverage patterns and trends before and after the COVID-19 pandemic, and implement multivariable weighted logistic regression models to identify factors associated with low and declining MMR vaccination rates in U.S. counties.
+We collect county-level 2-dose MMR vaccination rates for kindergarten children from 2017 – 2024 for 2,266 U.S. counties, compare coverage patterns and trends before and after the COVID-19 pandemic, and implement multivariable weighted logistic regression models to identify factors associated with low and declining MMR vaccination rates in U.S. counties.

 We reveal a nationwide decline in MMR rates following the COVID-19 pandemic, with declines observed in 1,688 of the counties evaluated.
-We find state-level non-medical exemption (NME) policies to be strongly associated with low and declining MMR rates.
-We identify a positive association in vaccination rates across vaccine types.
-We find higher MMR rates are positively associated with Republican-aligned counties and declines in MMR rates to be positively associated with COVID-19 death rates.
+We find state-level non-medical exemption (NME) policies to be the strongest associated factor with low and declining MMR rates at the county level post-pandemic.
+We also identify a positive association between county-level MMR rates and uptake of other vaccine types, the minority proportion in a county and Republican-aligned counties.
+In contrast, county-level MMR rates are negatively associated with post-secondary education rates.
+In addition to NMEs, MMR rate declines are positively associated with the proportion of rural population and a higher religious diversity at the county level, and negatively associated with household income and the proportion of Latinx people.

-The significant association between NMEs and low and declining MMR rates suggest these state level policies are harmful and reduce vaccination coverage.
+The significant association between NMEs and low and declining MMR rates suggest these state-level policies are harmful and lead to reduced vaccination coverage post-pandemic.
 The positive associations among vaccine types suggest spillover effects in vaccine seeking behavior.
-The association between MMR rates and Republican-aligned counties contrast COVID-19 vaccination patterns, highlighting the complex nature of political polarization on vaccine-related behavior, while the association between MMR declines and COVID-19 death rate reveals an additional burden posed by the pandemic.
+The association between MMR rates and Republican-aligned counties contrast COVID-19 vaccination patterns, highlighting the complex nature of political polarization on vaccine-related behavior.